FabFilter Twin 2 Help

 ... and drop it.

 The moment you start dragging, you will see a line from the source drag button to the icon that you are dragging.
-If you hover the mouse over filter buttons or source selection buttons they will automatically be activated.
-The mouse cursor will snap to any available modulation target.
+If you hover the mouse over any of the component buttons it will automatically open.
+It will then snap to any available modulation target.

 If you wish, you can also add a slot manually using the small plus button above each modulation source.
 You can also modulate slot level knobs, which makes incredibly complex modulation setups possible.
 To sort the slots click the + button in the source selection bar and select Sort Slots from the menu that pops up.